loocieomondi1/research-and-approval-project/README.md

 **install the Algolia Plugin**

-In the directory of your Medusa backend, run the following command to install the Algolia plugin:
+In the directory of your backend, run the following command to install the Algolia plugin:

 ```